tarantool/doc/doc/reference/reference_lua/fiber.rst

 With the ``fiber`` module, you can:

-*   create, run and manage :ref:`fibers <fiber-fibers>`,
+*   Create, run, and manage :ref:`fibers <fiber-fibers>`.
-*   send and receive messages between different processes (i.e. different connections, sessions, or fibers) via :ref:`channels <fiber_ipc-channel>`, and
+*   Send and receive messages between different processes (i.e. different connections, sessions, or fibers) via :ref:`channels <fiber_ipc-channel>`.
-*   use a :ref:`synchronization mechanism <fiber_ipc-cond_var>` for fibers,
+*   Use a :ref:`synchronization mechanism <fiber_ipc-cond_var>` for fibers,
-    similar to "condition variables" and similar to operating-system functions such as ``pthread_cond_wait()`` plus ``pthread_cond_signal()``.
+    similar to "condition variables" and similar to operating-system functions, such as ``pthread_cond_wait()`` plus ``pthread_cond_signal()``.

 Index